 You can set comments within the script so that you can describe your actions or states or comment these out.
-There are two comment types.
+There are two types of comments.

 The first one is the line comment.
-It starts with the characters // (double slash) followed by other characters and it ends with a new line like:
+It starts with the characters // (double slash) followed by other characters and ends with a new line like: